facebook

 “If we live, we live to the Lord, and if we die, we die to the Lord; so then, whether we live or die, we are the Lord’s.” – Romans 14:8 (NRSV)

-Reflection: Paul’s declaration encapsulates the Christian life’s total commitment to Christ, whether in life or death.
-This scripture imparts peace by affirming our perpetual belonging to our sovereign Lord, strengthening our resolve and comfort in the knowledge that our ultimate destiny is in His loving hands.
+Reflection: Paul’s declaration points to a Christian life totally committed to Christ, whether in life or death.
+This scripture encourages feelings of peace by affirming our perpetual belonging to our sovereign Lord, strengthening our resolve and comfort in knowing that our ultimate destiny is in His loving hands.

 1 Corinthians 15:26